Cozy Peach Kitchen

 • No boil lasagna noodles provide the perfect amount of texture, whereas regular pasta noodles can become soggy while the lasagna cooks.

 • White sauce is made using unsweetened, unflavored soy milk (but any non-dairy milk works), all-purpose flour, and olive oil.
-This is a bechamel-style sauce I use in many, many vegan recipes (like sausage gravy, squash casserole, etc.)
+This is a bechamel-style sauce I use in many, many vegan recipes (like the grayv in my vegan biscuits and gravy and vegan squash casserole.)

 • Mushrooms and spinach make up the veggie layer.
 Baby bella mushrooms are my go-to but white mushrooms also work.
 You can use fresh or frozen spinach, just make sure the frozen spinach is completely thawed and excess liquid is removed before using.